GemueseMauer/Test/tasks/readme.md

     - If all the images are annotated, go back to the **Dataset Test Starting Page** in the 1.
 Step and click the **grey button "Export COCO"** on the left side of the page.
 It only needs clicking **"Export" button** after you see the Export window (eg. "Export Test")
     - Download the json annotation file in **"Exports"** in the same page by clicking the **green button "Download"** (s. picture below)
     ![Export and download](https://github.com/GemueseMauer/test/blob/main/pic/Export.png)
 After use of the ***coco-annotator*** click the button ***ctrl + C*** in the same Terminal to end the service.
 The json annotation file and the images are to be used for training.
-Before training the data needs to be preprocessed.
+Before training a model the data needs to be preprocessed.

 ### Data preprocessing
 ![Photo Name]("Photo Path")